Skip to content

 2. Rod Laver

 He was the last player to win the Grand Slam of all four major tournaments within the same year.
-Rod Laver often was chosen as the greatest tennis player of all time.
+Rod Laver was often chosen as the greatest tennis player of all time.

 He held the No. 1 world ranking from 1964-70 and won over 200 tournaments.